 Riot Games will be hosting sessions during PAX West on several topics in the industry in order to support women and non-binary people.
 The goal is noble but execution is wrong, as they apparently decided to fight sexism with more sexism.

 To say that some of Riot employees' response was inadequate would be an understatement.
-Systems designer, Daniel Z. Klein claims that "sexism against men" doesn't make sense as a concept because men are privileged.
+Systems designer, Daniel Z. Klein claims that "sexism against men" because men are privileged.
 Sexism is a form of discrimination.
 When a person is not allowed to enter a room simply because they identify as a man, it's discrimination.

 While Riot's intentions with these sessions are noble, the execution is lacking since they could just name the session in order to reflect its nature, as opposed to just presenting it as a regular talk about careers and guidance.
 Or they could have a similar panel in a different room so male audience wouldn't be denied potential knowledge that could help their careers.